bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 ### Explain what Express is and its core features:

-Node’s built-in `HTTP` module provides a powerful way to build web applications and services.
+Node's built-in `HTTP` module provides a powerful way to build web applications and services.
 However, it requires a lot of code for everyday tasks like sending an HTML page to the browser.

 Introducing Express, a light and unopinionated framework that **sits on top of Node.js**, making it easier to create web applications and services.
 Sending an HTML file or image is now a one-line task with the `sendFile` helper method in `Express`.